wolf81/composer/README.md

 element in a loaded layout file.

-Additionally, providing a numeric value to a `VStack`, `HStack` or `Elem` will use the provided value as it's default size value.
+Additionally, providing a numeric value to a `VStack`, `HStack` or `Elem` will use the provided value as it's size value.
 Please be aware that the meaning of the size value is dependent on it's context:

 * Since a `VStack` always fills it's parent vertically, the size value